PrivacyLx/website/content/post/tele-education.en.md

 tags: ["tele-education", "bigbluebutton", "education"]
 ---

 We are happy to announce that we have installed a new [BigBlueButton][0] service available to the public for entities in need of a web conferencing system that respect their privacy and no additional software requirements.
 BigBlueButton is a free and open source web conferencing system designed for use in tele-education.
-You are welcome to create an account under our [BigBlueButton service][0].
+All you need to do is to reach out to us via contact [at] privacylx.org and then create an account under our [BigBlueButton service][0].

 ---